hummelstrand/sofie-core/meteor/server/api/playout/DOCS.md

         *   Insert the part instance
         *   Set all related piece instances as dynamically inserted and insert them
         *   Update part instance ranks
-        *   Insert any infinites that the adlibbed part needs to inherit
+        *   Insert any infinites that the AdLibbed part needs to inherit
-        *   Set the adlib part as next
+        *   Set the AdLib part as next
-*   If the adlib is to be inserted in the current part
+*   If the AdLib is to be inserted in the current part

     *   Label the piece as dynamic
     *   Set up infinite properties